Yusifx1/e621-userscript/README.md

 # e621-userscript
 Downloader and scrapper for e621 pools, sets and posts(tags).
 JavaScript (userscript) version of my bash script.

+Reply for functions, style edit or what you want in e621:https://e621.net/forum_topics/26236
 # To-Do

 + Add scraper to all page